 Pollay’s farm-to-table entrees– which include Sunburst Farms Trout served with spaghetti squash risotto and a fork-tender Creekstone Farms Short Rib with parsnips and red wine jus– are equally divine.

 HOURS: Sun-Thu 11am to 9pm; Fri-Sat 11am to 10pm

 12 College St • 828-255-4863 • tupelohoneycafe.com

-Long before Asheville became the hottest mountain town in the Blue Ridge region, long before the franchise expansion (see: 18 restaurants in 10 states), Tupelo Honey Cafe was leading the traditional Southern food revival.
+Long before Asheville became the hottest town in the Blue Ridge Mountains, long before the franchise-driven expansion (see: 20+ restaurants in 14 states, including Georgia and Virginia), Tupelo Honey Cafe was leading the traditional Southern food revival.

 Their original downtown Asheville location, which opened in 2000, remains as popular as ever today, despite a dramatic increase in local competition.

 As a Georgia boy, the restaurant’s down-home, made-from-scratch fare reminds me of the Southern comfort food my beloved grandmother (who was raised in the northern Tennessee hills) used to make.